 Cover and simmer on low to medium heat for 40 minutes until thickened.
 The sauce should be shiny and completely free of water.
 Once thickened, remove from heat.

-Toss together the spaghetti and bolognese sauce.
+Toss together the tagliatelle and bolognese sauce.

 - Top with freshly grated Parmigiano Reggiano